A Blog post by

 June 12, 2020

-Jeremiah underwent another open-heart surgery when he was five, but has been relatively healthy since then.
-Raising a child with special needs has been very different than raising our other six children.
-Challenges come up each day, but there have also been many times of joy.
+Jeremiah had another open-heart surgery when he was five, but has been relatively healthy since.
+Raising a child with special needs has been a very different experience from raising our other six children.
+Each day brings its challenges, but there have also been countless moments of joy.

-Today, when I count my blessings, Jeremiah is certainly at the top of my list.
+Today, as I reflect on my blessings, Jeremiah is always at the top of my list.

 Jeremiah as a baby